tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Topics include which PQC algorithms to use, how PQC key exchange mechanisms (KEMs) differ from classical KEMs, expected size and processing time differences between PQC algorithms and classical algorithms, as well as guidelines on the evolving threat landscape of symmetric cryptography from quantum computers.

 The reader of this document is expected to understand coding and data structures using established cryptographic libraries.
 They are also expected to understand the basics of classical cryptography.
 It is also crucial for the reader to understand that when we mention "PQC" in the document, it usually means Asymmetric Cryptography in general and not any algorithms from the Symmetric side like stream, block ciphers, etc.
-It does not cover such topics as when classical algorithms might become vulnerable (for that, see documents such as [QCDNS] and others).
+It does not cover such topics as when classical algorithms might become vulnerable (for that, see documents such as [QC-DNS] and others).

 # Conventions and Definitions